dgoffredo/chat/design/protocol.md

 ### `event:<path>`
 Designates the _type_ of event, e.g. `event:rooms/messages`.
-Events may serve as responses to commands, but are more often "async" notifications of goings on, e.g. a participant joining a room or a message being posted to a room.
+Events are "async" notifications of goings on, e.g. a participant joining a room or a message being posted to a room.

 ### `query:<path>`
 Designates the _type_ of query, e.g. `query:rooms/messages`